KevTheeDev/PROJECT-SUNO/README.md

 ### Thu
 1. Study about JS Games
 2. JS
-3. player objects
+3. player objects // don't know what those are
+4. (Deleted libraries that recognizes keyword for java)
+5. (Took 3 hours to get them back)

 ### Fri
-1. more js
+1. More JS
+2. Created new game based on WAR or BATTLE
 2. boardgame function

 ### Sat
+1. More JS - 1hr
+2. Focus on alerts in js - 30 min
-1. HMTL/ CSS
+2. HMTL/ CSS

 ### Sun
 HTML/CS + JS